European Central Bank: New TLTRO III and PELTROs

-On 30 April 2020, the ECB Governing council introduced additional measures to support the economy during the Covid19 pandemic, including PELTROs and new modalities for the TLTROs.
+On 30 April 2020, the ECB Governing council introduced additional measures to support the economy during the COVID-19 pandemic, including PELTROs and new modalities for the TLTROs.

 First, the ECB made several adjustments to the framework of its TLTRO III.
-A key change was that the ECB also reduced the interest rate applied to these open market operations to a rate going as low as -1% for the banks meeting the lending threshold of 0%.
+A key change was that the ECB also reduced the interest rate applied to these open market operations to a rate going as low as −1% for the banks meeting the lending threshold of 0%.
 With the TLTRO III, the participating banks were thus enabled to borrow at lower interest rates than those paid on their excess reserve.
 Another key change was thet ECB's decision to expand bank's borrowing allowance under TLTRO III from 30% to 50%, then up to 55% of their portfolio of loans to firms and households.

 Second, the ECB introduced pandemic emergency long-term refinancing operations (PELTROs).
-The market operations are similar to the TLTRO III, but are conduced in a more fequent basis in order to ensure smooth liquidity provision to the market.
+The market operations are similar to the TLTRO III, but are conduced in a more frequent basis in order to ensure smooth liquidity provision to the market.

 During the pandemic, these monetary responses proved essential.
 In their absence, a credit crunch would normally have taken place.
 Indeed, increase in demand traditionally translates in a rise of borrowing costs.
 Reports from various member states central banks on the matter indicate that loans supply by participating banks has indeed expanded, in line with the ECB policy.
 Accordingly, thorough academic studies have confirmed the actual enhancement of financing conditions and the avoidance of credit scarcity.
 In fact, the credit to firms attained unprecedented levels when from March to May 2020, it increased by €250 billion on aggregate.
 Furthermore, analysts observed that even non-participating banks (to the TLTROs and PELTROs) benefited from it in parallel manners.

 Transmission Protection instrument (TPI)

-The Transmission Protection Instrument (TPI) is a tool the ECB could use to ensure monetary policy decisions are smoothly transmitted across all euro area countries, introduced on July 21, 2022.
+The Transmission Protection Instrument (TPI) is a tool the ECB could use to ensure monetary policy decisions are smoothly transmitted across all euro area countries, introduced on 21 July 2022.
 Under the TPI, the ECB would be able to purchase securities in the secondary market, to counter against "unwanted, disorderly market dynamics", self fulfilling crises market expectations that do not reflect reality, thus not justified by "country specific fundamentals."
 The TPI thus enables the ECB to control the difference between borrowing costs across the euro area, thereby reducing fragmentation risk across the euro area.
 By not letting interfere market dynamics that do not reflect economic reality, the ECB fulfils its secondary mandate under the TFEU, namely "to support the general economic policies of the Union."
 Although PEPP would remain the first line of defence to counter for transmission risks, the TPI should be seen as an addition to the ECB's toolkit.